Factsheet: Types of direct payment account

 Things to note

-To have the bills for your care paid, you should ask your chosen care agency to:
+To pay the bills for your care, ask the care provider to:

 - send a copy of the 4-weekly bill to direct.payments.invoices@eastsussex.gov.uk for the Direct Payments team to pay